referbruv/dotnetcore-mongo-bookstore/README.md

 # dotnetcore-mongo-bookstore

-A Sample Application to demonstrate working with NoSQL via MongoDB from an Angular-DotnetCore application.
+A Sample Application to demonstrate working with NoSQL via MongoDB from an Angular Front-end with ASP.NET Core backend.
 This solution helps you to quickly get started working with MongoDB database integration in ASP.NET Core, all while following the best practices and a Clean Architecture.

 # What is MongoDB?